Ongoing volunteer positions

 • COURT-APPOINTED SPECIAL ADVOCATES OF STANISLAUS COUNTY (CASA)

 NEEDED: Volunteers 21 and older are needed to become an advocate for a foster child.
 Advocates are the voice of a foster child during court proceedings, conduct case fact finding and produce a court report for court hearings based on what is in the best interest of the child.
-Interested individuals are invited to attend an orientation at 6 p.m.
-Sept.
-29 in downtown Modesto.
-Training sessions will be held Mondays and Wednesdays from 6 to 9 p.m.
-Oct.
-15 through Dec.
-1. Volunteers must complete initial and ongoing training, attend daytime court hearings, maintain strict confidentiality, be computer literate with access to email, pass a fingerprint background check, possess a valid California driver’s license, have access to vehicle, show proof of insurance and commit to volunteering a minimum of 18 months.
+Interested individuals are invited to attend an orientation Sept.
+29, at 6 p.m. in downtown Modesto.
+Training sessions will be held Monday and Wednesday evenings Oct.
+15 thru Dec.
+1 from 6 to 9 p.m.
+Volunteers must complete initial and ongoing training, attend daytime court hearings, maintain strict confidentiality, be computer literate with access to email, pass a fingerprint background check, possess a valid California driver’s license, have access to vehicle, show proof of insurance and commit to volunteering a minimum of 18 months.
 Bilingual individuals are especially encouraged to volunteer.
 CASA of Stanislaus County’s mission is to provide quality advocacy services for all abused and neglected children in the foster care system through the use of trained volunteers.
-For orientation location or more information call or email.
+For Orientation location or additional information call or email.
 For more information on the CASA program see http://www.casaofstanco.org/become-an-advocate

 CONTACT: Cindy Julsgard, firstname.lastname@example.org, (209) 548-6320